MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 ---
-title: Intermittent connection errors when using SQLCMD utility
+title: Intermittent connection errors occurs with SQLCMD utility
-description: This article provides a resolution for resolving intermittent connection errors that are generated when you use the SQLCMD tool. ms.date: 04/03/2024
+description: This article provides a resolution for intermittent connection errors that are generated when you use the SQLCMD tool. ms.date: 04/10/2024
 author: prmadhes-msft
 ms.author: prmadhes
 ms.reviewer: jopilov, haiyingyu, mastewa, v-jayaramanp ms.custom: sap:Connection issues
 ---

-# Intermittent connection errors when you use SQLCMD
+# Intermittent connection errors when using SQLCMD utility

 This article helps you resolve intermittent connection "OS error 10054" issues that occur when you use the SQLCMD command line tool.